Not sure if Scoop Brothers is right for you?

 Potential Mitigations

-• It is wise to have your attorney review the franchisor's support obligations outlined in the Franchise Agreement to ensure they are specific.
+• An attorney can review the franchisor's stated obligations in the Franchise Agreement to ensure support commitments are clearly defined.

 Citations: Not applicable